Last Updated on 12/08/2023

 Mirrored cabinets were popular in the 70s and 80s and have made a comeback.
 Rightfully so!
 For one, they make a small bathroom look bigger.
 They also make it easier to do your hair and makeup, plus they hold a tonne of toiletries, medicine, and beauty supplies.

 I personally love the clean hotel look of them, too.
 A friend of mine installed two of the inexpensive Godmorgon mirrored cabinets from Ikea side by side and they really gave his bath a five-star luxury hotel look.

 You can even stick slim magnetic organisers inside the doors of the medicine cabinet for additional storage.
 These are great for lipsticks and eyeliners, for example.

-Finally, if you have a big budget (and a good electrician), you can even go all out with a mirrored cabinet that has an integrated LCD TV, Internet connection, USB ports and a defogging function.
-You’ll never be bored whilst flossing your teeth again.
-YLighting has some neat examples on its site here.
+Finally, if you have a big budget (and a good electrician), you could go all out with a mirrored cabinet that has an integrated LCD TV, Internet connection, USB ports and a defogging function.
+You’ll never be bored whilst flossing your teeth again. 😅 YLighting has some neat examples on its site here.

 Baskets are another flexible storage solution that are fantastic for organising.
 You can use a large, freestanding basket to tuck away rolled towels and appliances like the hair dryer or flatiron.

 Smaller baskets can be stowed on a shelf or ledge to hold Q-tips, cotton balls, makeup, dental piks and floss, face creams, beauty utensils, hair and hygiene products.
 The range of baskets available is endless.
 You can get them in wood, wicker, polymer, metal, and in a variety of sizes.

 And if you’re really tight on space, you could even hang a multi-tiered basket set from the bathroom ceiling, within easy reach of the sink.
 These are often used for hanging plants or fresh produce, but can certainly be repurposed in the bath.